 The Management Committee will be responsible for adopting new policy, codes of practice and rules that affect the organisation of the club.

-The Management Committee will be responsible for disciplinary hearings of members who infringe the Club rules, regulations, or the constitution or otherwise bringing the club into disrepute and will be responsible for taking disciplinary action including suspension or expulsion from the club.
+The Management Committee will be responsible for disciplinary hearings of members who infringe the Club rules, regulations, or the constitution or otherwise bringing the club into disrepute.

-The quorum for meetings of the Management Committee will be three and will be four for disciplinary hearings and appeals.
+The quorum for meetings of the Management Committee will be three. and will be four for disciplinary hearings.

 6. Life President